Do you usually give in to cravings, give up… or take control?

 This post is not your typical advice about fighting off cravings.

-Sure, mindful eating, drinking more water, decreasing stress and avoiding the notorious feeling of being hangry will all help your normal day-to-day cravings like that unplanned decision to grab candy from the office break room.
+Sure, mindful eating, drinking more water, decreasing stress and avoiding the notorious feeling of being hangry will all help keep your cravings at bay (like that unplanned decision to grab pretzels from your kid’s snack pack).

-Whether you just want to kick up your feet and relax with a glass of wine next weekend or head out to taste-test Nicholas Creamery, let’s see what we can do to make it fit into your day.
+Whether you just want to kick up your feet and relax with a glass of wine on the weekend or head out to taste-test Nicholas Creamery, let’s see what we can do to make it fit into your day.

 Wait, what?
-You might be thinking…has Coach Angie gone crazy in the head?
+You might be thinking…has Coach Angela gone crazy?

-What I’m talking about here is learning how to plan ahead for temptation and cravings.
-Events, parties, celebrations, etc., they will always be there.
-Learn how to navigate through them rather than avoid them.
+What I’m talking about here is learning how to plan ahead to prevent going overboard.
+Celebrations, holidays, stressful occasions, etc.- they will always be there.
+Learn how to navigate through them rather than avoid them (and then spiral out of control).
 The right way.

 Here’s the deal.
 You need to be strategic about it.

-Choose your guilty pleasure ahead of time- a drink, some ice cream, chips and guacamole…whatever it is for you, it’s all about planning ahead and staying in control, guilt-free.
+Most of us crave energy-dense foods such as chocolate and other high-caloric sweet and savory foods.
+Whatever it is for you, choose your guilty pleasure ahead of time- a drink, some ice cream, chips and guacamole, etc. It’s all about planning ahead and then staying in control, guilt-free.

 Look at this kind of like a test.
-A lot of the feedback I heard from the last challenge was people feeling uneasy, even scared, as they were “entering back into the real world” after the challenge.
+A lot of feedback I hear from clients is that they feel uneasy, even scared, to “enter back into the real world” after a challenge.

 Take Control of Cravings For Good

-Whether you decide to implement these tips next weekend or at the end of the month, here’s how to stay in control in the face of temptation and cravings.
+Whether you decide to implement these tips next weekend or next month, here’s how to stay in control in the face of temptation and cravings.

 Decide In Advance-